-Power BI Tutorial For Beginners
+Power BI Tutorial for Beginners

-What is a Power BI?
+What is Power BI?

 Getting Started with Power BI Desktop

 The steps for getting started with the Power BI desktop are listed as follows:

 - Once the Power BI desktop has been installed, type “Power BI” in the search box, as shown in the following image.
 Click on the “Power BI desktop.”

 - Power BI takes some time to load.
 In the meantime, the “initializing model” is visible on the screen, as shown in the following image.

 - The “sign-in” window, as shown in the following image, appears.